 Entries by lmills

-The Neighbor Up Action Grant Committee approved $180,979 in grants to support 65 projects in Cleveland and East Cleveland neighborhoods.
-Cuyahoga Arts & Culture, the local public funder for arts and culture, will co-fund eight of the resident-led arts and culture projects through a partnership with Neighborhood Connections.
+Our Grantmaking Committees have approved $59,587 in grants to support 20 projects in Cleveland and East Cleveland.
+Cuyahoga Arts & Culture, the local public funder for arts and culture, will co-fund these resident-led arts and culture projects through a partnership with Neighborhood Connections.
 Click here for details each project, the grant amount, and the neighborhood […]

 Neighborhood Connections is seeking a dogged Civic Reporter to do accountability reporting on local government as part of our Cleveland Documenters team.
 Accountability journalism includes investigative reporting, fact-checking and digging into public data.